SwedbankPay/developer.swedbankpay.com/_includes/payer-tokens.md

         <span class="type"><code>string</code></span>
       </summary>
       <div class="desc"><div class="indent-1">
-        The reason why the token was archived.
+       Present if the token state is <code>Archived</code> and indicates the reason why the token was archived.
       </div></div>
     </details>